Bryan Rust: Injuries, COVID-19, and later years

 Rust returned to the Penguins for the 2021–22 season, the final year of his four-year contract.
 While he originally struggled with scoring due to injuries and COVID-19, Rust finished the season with a career-high 34 assists and 58 points.
 After recording an empty-net goal in the Penguins' season opener against the Tampa Bay Lightning, Rust suffered a lower body injury the following game on October 14 and missed seven games to recover.
 While he was recovering, the Penguins earned points in five straight games to start the season with a 3–0–2 record.
 Rust struggled to score upon his return and experienced a 10-game goalless slump that was snapped on November 24 against the Vancouver Canucks.
 Two days later, he left warmups early before a game against the New York Islanders and was placed on injured reserve.
 While this injury resulted in him missing 11 games, Rust made an immediate impact to the lineup upon his return on January 2.
 During a game against the San Jose Sharks, Rust and Evan Rodrigues each recorded a hat-trick in the third period to lift the Penguins to an 8–5 win.
 This was the first time since 2008 that the Penguins had two players record hat tricks in a single game.
 Following the hat-trick, Rust scored four more goals over the next three games before being added to the NHL's COVID-19 protocol list on January 8.
 He was activated off the protocol list on January 17 after missing four games.
 In spite of this gap, Rust was named the NHL's Third Star of January after he finished the month with 10 goals and 11 assists through 11 games.
 Rust finished the 2021–22 season with 24 goals and 34 assists for 58 points.
 After the Penguins were eliminated from the 2022 Stanley Cup playoffs, Rust signed a six-year $30.75 million extension with the Penguins.

 During the first game of the 2023–24 season, Rust and Reilly Smith scored in the first 41 seconds of the third period to become the second-fastest Penguins teammates to score at the start of a period in franchise history.
 He continued to become one of the Penguins most productive players by tallying nine goals and seven assists through their first 17 games.
-He missed three games with a lower-body injury in late November but quickly talied one goal and three assists in his first five games back.
+He missed three games with a lower-body injury in late November but quickly tallied one goal and three assists in his first five games back.
 On December 6, Rust suffered an upper-body injury during a loss to the Tampa Bay Lightning and was expected to miss at least a week to recover.